No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 What is BSCI?

-The Business Social Compliance Initiative (BSCI) is a leading supply chain management system designed to drive social compliance and improvements within factories and farms in global supply chains.
+The Business Social Compliance Initiative (BSCI) is a leading supply chain management system.
+It aims to drive social compliance and improve conditions in factories and farms worldwide.

-BSCI provides companies with a comprehensive framework and a Code of Conduct that supports the assessment and monitoring of social standards.
+BSCI provides companies with a comprehensive framework.
+It also offers a Code of Conduct to support the assessment and monitoring of social standards.

 Key components of BSCI:

-- No Discrimination: BSCI requires companies to prohibit discrimination in any form, ensuring equal treatment for workers irrespective of gender, age, religion, race, social background, disability, and other factors.
+2. No Discrimination: BSCI requires companies to prohibit discrimination in any form.
+It ensures equal treatment for workers regardless of gender, age, religion, race, social background, disability, or other factors.
 Discrimination based on factors such as political affiliation, sexual orientation, or family responsibilities is also strictly prohibited.

-- Occupational Health and Safety: BSCI requires companies to prioritize workers’ health and safety by providing a safe and healthy working environment.
-This includes systems for hazard identification and response, access to medical assistance, clean water, personal protective equipment, and adherence to safety regulations.
+5. Occupational Health and Safety: BSCI requires companies to prioritize workers’ health and safety.
+This means providing a safe and healthy working environment.
+It also involves systems for hazard identification and response.
+Companies must ensure access to medical assistance and clean water.
+Workers should have personal protective equipment.
+Finally, safety regulations must be strictly followed.

-- No Child Labor: BSCI strictly prohibits the use of child labor.
-Companies must not employ children below the minimum age for completing compulsory schooling, which is typically not less than 15 years unless exceptions recognized by the International Labour Organization (ILO) apply.
+6. No Child Labor: BSCI strictly prohibits the use of child labor.
+Companies must not employ children below the minimum age for completing compulsory schooling, typically not less than 15 years.
+Exceptions may apply if recognized by the International Labour Organization (ILO).

 The Process of BSCI Auditing